pgEdge/spock/README.md

 This SPOCK extension provides logical & multi-master bi-directional replication for PostgreSQL 14+.
 We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source projects as a solid foundation to build upon for this enterprise-class extension.

-This years v3.0 will include (at least) the following important enhancements:
+This years v3.0.x includes the following important enhancements:
-* Support for pg15 (available now)
+* Support for pg15
 * Better error handling for Conflict Resolution
 * Better management & monitoring stats and integration
+* A 'pii' table for making it easy for personably identifiable data to be kept in country

 We use the following terms to describe data streams between nodes: